MikeiLL/obliteration.com/_posts/2024-10-17-james-baldwin-adjective-stew.md

 I liked her at once.
 I liked her enormously... made me feel immediately, and with great force, that she was a sad woman, a lost and ruined woman, and, even, a gallant one.

 ...Her hair, which was very beautiful, very blond, and very long, was severely, impeccably even, perhaps masochistically pulled back from a rather stunning brow...she impresses me still–as one of the most curious, most loving, devious, ruthless, and single-minded people I have met in all my life.
-She was brilliantly and brutally manufactured: she had not grown into her present shape, but had been hammered into it, of perhaps, as in some unspeakable vat, been lowered.
+She was brilliantly and brutally manufactured: she had not grown into her present shape, but had been hammered into it, or perhaps, as in some unspeakable vat, been lowered.

 How the fuck do you write that?